gilzoide/godot-lua-pluginscript/README.md

 with a built release copied to their project can use it.
 Being a PluginScript language, Lua can seamlessly communicate with scripts written in GDScript / C# / Visual Script and vice-versa.
+Since the Godot object model is dynamic at runtime, any Godot objects' properties/methods can be accessed from Lua, including singletons like `OS`, `ClassDB` and custom singleton nodes.
 This way, one can use the language that best suits the implementation for each script and all of them can understand each other.